Printing with white color or white in combination with CMYK requires detailed file preparation according to the following guidelines:

 • Separate files:

-• File with color project (e.g., projekt_kolor.pdf ).
+• File with the color project (e.g., projekt_kolor.pdf ).

-• File with white underprint (e.g., projekt_bialy.pdf ).
+• File with the white underprint (e.g., projekt_bialy.pdf ).

 • Optionally, file with the cutting shape (e.g., projekt_ciecie.pdf ).

-Preparation rules
+Preparation Rules

 • Copy the project to a separate file and change all colors to black (100% K).